About

 The objectives of the Portal

-In this perspective, the French Red Cross through the Regional Intervention platform America, the Caribbean to the French Red Cross (PIRAC), the Caribbean Disaster Emergency Management Agency (CDEMA) and theOrganization of the States of the Caribbean, Oriental (OECS) have developed this portal regional information on the risk of natural disaster.
-This project is funded by Interreg caribbean
+In this perspective, the French Red Cross, through the Regional Intervention Platform for the Americas and Caribbean (PIRAC) to the French Cross, the Caribbean Disaster Emergency Management Agency (CDEMA) and the’Organisation of the Eastern Caribbean States (OECS) have developed this regional information portal on natural disaster risk.
+This project is funded by Interreg caribbean.

 Who are we ?

-The Organisation Of Eastern Caribbean States (OECS)
+Organisation of the Eastern Caribbean States (OECS)

 The Caribbean Disaster Emergency Management Agency CDEMA